A Mathematical Programming Approach to the Fractionation Problem in Chemoradiotherapy

-\end{theorem} The proof is provided in Appendix \ref{sec: appendix_synergistic}.
+\end{theorem} The proof is in Appendix \ref{sec: appendix_synergistic}.
 Figure \ref{fig: synergistic} illustrates the results presented in Theorem \ref{theorem: synergistic} for different values of $\Delta_{\mathrm{r}}$ and $\Delta_{\mathrm{s}}$.
-One can make the following observations regarding the impact of radio-sensitizers on the optimal fractionation regimens: \begin{itemize} \item[1.]
+We make the following observations regarding the impact of radio-sensitizers on the optimal fractionation regimens: \begin{itemize} \item[1.]
 Since it is assumed that there is not any independent cytotoxic activity associated with the chemotherapeutic agent, radiation is always administered in the optimal treatment regimen. \item[2.]
-The optimal radiation fractionation regimen and drug concentration level always depend on the $\Delta_{\mathrm{r}}/\Delta_{\mathrm{s}}$ ratio except for the case of $ \Delta_{\mathrm{r}} \geq 0, \Delta_{\mathrm{s}} \leq 0 $.
+The optimal radiation fractionation regimen and drug concentration always depend on the ratio $\Delta_{\mathrm{r}}/\Delta_{\mathrm{s}}$ except for the case of $ \Delta_{\mathrm{r}} \geq 0, \Delta_{\mathrm{s}} \leq 0 $.
 The transitioning thresholds are specified by $\underline{\rho}_{\mathrm{s}}$, $\overline{\rho}_{\mathrm{s}}$, $\varrho_{\mathrm{s}}$, and $ -\man \bar{c}$. \item[3.]
-For standard fractionation regimens, there exists a range of $ \Delta_{\mathrm{r}}/\Delta_{\mathrm{s}}$ values, that is, $\left(\underline{\rho}_{\mathrm{s}},\overline{\rho}_{\mathrm{s}}\right)$, within which an intermediate drug concentration level is optimal.
+For standard fractionation regimens, there is a range of $ \Delta_{\mathrm{r}}/\Delta_{\mathrm{s}}$, that is, $\left(\underline{\rho}_{\mathrm{s}},\overline{\rho}_{\mathrm{s}}\right)$, within which an intermediate drug-concentration level is optimal.
 However, for hypo-fractionated regimens, the drug is either not used at all or delivered at maximum concentration level. \item[4.]
 The administration of radio-sensitizers may alter the fractionation decision in radiotherapy.
 More specifically, there are scenarios ($ \Delta_{\mathrm{r}} \leq 0, \Delta_{\mathrm{s}} \geq 0 $) in which a hypo-fractionated regimen is optimal if no radio-sensitizer is used; however, in the presence of the radio-sensitizer, it is optimal to switch to a standard fractionation regimen.
 This aspect will be further discussed in Section \ref{sec: discussion}. \end{itemize}